Mexico City: Metro train bridge collapse leaves several dead | DW | 04.05.2021

 "Of course, the causes must be investigated and responsibilities defined.
 I reiterate I am at the disposal of authorities to help in whatever is necessary," he added.

 Mexico City Metro is one of the largest and busiest metro train networks in the world.
-Since its inauguration around 50 years ago, it has seen two major accidents.
+In recent years, it has seen two major accidents.
 A collision in Tacubaya station last year left one person dead and 41 injured while another collision in 2015 at the Oceania station injured 12 people.

 A passenger train has derailed in Egypt, killing 11 and injuring 98.
 Egypt has been plagued with rail incidents in recent years.